marbl/canu/documentation/source/faq.rst

       contig) and a false overlap (between two reads in different contigs) need to be before the contig is split.
 When this occurs, it isn't clear which overlap is 'true' - the longer one or the slightly shorter one - and the contig is split to avoid misassemblies.

     For polyploid genomes:

         Generally, there's a couple of ways of dealing with the ploidy.

-        The first is to avoid collapsing the genome so you end up with double (assuming diploid) the genome size as long as your divergence is above about 2% (for PacBio data).
+        1) **Avoid collapsing the genome** so you end up with double (assuming diploid) the genome size as long as your divergence is above about 2% (for PacBio data).
 Below this divergence, you'd end up collapsing the variations.
 We've used the following parameters for polyploid populations (PacBio data):

-        - ``corOutCoverage=200 errorRate=0.013 "batOptions=-dg 3 -db 3 -dr 1 -ca 500 -cp 50"``
+           ``corOutCoverage=200 correctedErrorRate=0.040 "batOptions=-dg 3 -db 3 -dr 1 -ca 500 -cp 50"``

            This will output more corrected reads (than the default 40x).
 The latter option will be more conservative at picking the error rate to use for the assembly to try to maintain haplotype separation.
 If it works, you'll end up with an assembly >= 2x your haploid genome size.
 Post-processing using gene information or other synteny information is required to remove redunancy from this assembly.

-        The alternative is to try to smash haplotypes together and then do phasing using another approach (like HapCUT2 or whatshap or others).
-In that case you want to do the opposite, increase the error rates:
+        2) **Smash haplotypes together** and then do phasing using another approach (like HapCUT2 or whatshap or others).
+In that case you want to do the opposite, increase the error rates used for finding overlaps:

-        - ``corOutCoverage=200 ovlErrorRate=0.15 obtErrorRate=0.15``
+           ``corOutCoverage=200 ovlErrorRate=0.15 obtErrorRate=0.15``

+           Error rates for trimming (``obtErrorRate``) and assembling (``batErrorRate``) can usually be left as is.
+When trimming, reads will be trimmed using other reads in the same chromosome (and probably some reads from other chromosomes).
+When assembling, overlaps well outside the observed error rate distribution are discarded.

+    For low coverage:

+     - For less than 30X coverage, increase the alllowed difference in overlaps from 4.5% to 7.5% (or more) with ``correctedErrorRate=0.075``, to adjust for inferior read correction.
+Canu will automatically reduce ``corMinCoverage`` to zero to correct as many reads as possible.

+    For high coverage:

+     - For more than 60X coverage, decrease the allowed difference in overlaps from 4.5% to 4.0% with ``correctedErrorRate=0.040``, so that only the better corrected reads are used.
+This is primarily an optimization for speed and generally does not change assembly continuity.

 My asm.contigs.fasta is empty, why?